 However, knowing the rising time of the radiant point helps you know when the shower is best in your sky.
 The higher Vega climbs into your sky, the more meteors you’re likely to see.
 Be aware that the star Vega resides quite far north of the celestial equator, so for that reason the Lyrid meteor shower favors the Northern Hemisphere.

 Around the Lyrids’ peak, the star Vega rises above your local horizon – in the northeast – around 9 to 10 p.m. local time (that’s the time on your clock, from Northern Hemisphere locations).
 It climbs upward through the night.
 By midnight, Vega is high enough in the sky that meteors radiating from her direction streak across your sky.

 Just before dawn, Vega and the radiant point shine high overhead.
 That’s one reason the meteors are always more numerous before dawn.

-Comet Thatcher is the source of the Lyrid meteors.
-Every year, in the later part of April, our planet Earth crosses the orbital path of Comet Thatcher (C/1861 G1), of which there are no photographs due to its roughly a 415-year orbit around the sun.
+Comet Thatcher (C/1861 G1) is the source of the Lyrid meteors.
+Every year, in late April, our planet Earth crosses the orbital path of this comet.
+We have no photos of it because its orbit around the sun is roughly 415 years.
 Comet Thatcher last visited the inner solar system in 1861, before the photographic process became widespread.
 This comet isn’t expected to return until the year 2276.

-Bits and pieces shed by this comet litter its orbit and bombard the Earth’s upper atmosphere at 177,000 kilometers (110,000 miles) per hour.
+Bits and pieces shed by this comet litter its orbit and bombard the Earth’s upper atmosphere at 110,000 miles per hour (177,000 km/h).
 The vaporizing debris streaks the nighttime with medium-fast Lyrid meteors.

 It’s when Earth passes through an unusually thick clump of comet rubble that an elevated number of meteors can be seen.